open-data/docker-og/readme.md

    * You will also need your git configuration to be accessible to your user, located by default at `~/.gitconfig`.
 This will be attached to the Docker container so that the build scripts can pull the repositories.
    * If using WSL2, you will need to have this config set up inside of WSL2 for your WSL2 user.

+## Recommendations

+It is __highly__ recommended to use the [OG CLI](https://github.com/open-data/og-cli) tool to manage docker-og projects.

+The OG CLI tool will give you an easier command-line interface to view, manage, and run Docker projects that use docker-og.

+It will also allow you simpler git tooling and debugging.

+## Networking

+The docker-og scripts use port and IP octet renting from a pool of pre-defined ports and octets.

+__Ports:__ 57000 - 57999
+__IP Addresses:__ 172.25.__1__.0/24 - 172.25.__254__.0/24

+You can see the project's important variables in the `.env` file after running the pre-build script.

 ## Prebuild

 1. __Run__ the pre build script with a Project ID: `./pre-build.sh example`